Eye-cup: Description

 Classified as kylikes in terms of shape, eye-cups were especially widespread in Athens and Chalkis in the second half of the sixth century BC.
 The bowl of the eye-cup rests on a short squat foot; both sides are dominated by large painted pairs of eyes under arched eyebrows.
 The eyeballs are painted in silhouette style, later often filled with white paint or painted white on black.
-Some eyes are “female”, i.e. almond-shaped and without tear-ducts.
+Some eyes are "female", i.e. almond-shaped and without tear-ducts.
 Often, a stylized nose is placed centrally between the eyes.

 While used as a drinking vessel, due to the necessary inclination of the vessel, the cup with its painted eyes, the handles looking like ears and the base of the foot like a mouth, would have resembled a mask.
 Many of the vases also bear dionysiac imagery.
 The eyes are assumed to have served an apotropaic (evil-averting) function.

 Types

 Eye-cups were painted by various painters, mostly in the black-figure style, but later also in the red-figure style.
 The earliest bilingually painted vases, those with both styles, include specimens of eye-cups with a black-figure interior and a red-figure exterior.

 The introduction of this bilingual type and its specific decoration into Attic vase painting is attributed to Exekias.
 His eye-cup in Munich, dated 530–540 BC, is considered a masterpiece of the type.
 It depicts Dionysos, lying in a symposiast posture on a ship.
-His divine nature is indicated by his attributem, a vine, growing from the mast.
+His divine nature is indicated by his attribute, a vine, growing from the mast.